matheusmelchiades/share-eat-server/README.md

 yarn run sequelize db:seed:all
 ```

+**CONFIG ENV**

+To config the environment, you have to rename the file with name "env_sample" to ".env" and rename the variable as you need.

 **START SERVER**

 To execution with yarn don't forget of config the environment, NODE_ENV = development | homologation | production | test. (default: development)